fpom/pytl/README.md

 See `tl/__init__.py` for more details.

-Adding these methods can be made on the original one (don't hesitate to send a pull request), or by subclassing `Phi`.
+Adding these methods can be made on the original code (don't hesitate to send a pull request), or by subclassing `Phi`.
 In the latter case, one has to build a new `parse` function using `myparse = tl.Parser(MyPhi)` so that it returns an instance of the new class `MyPhi`.

 ## Licence